From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Results

 \para{\textit{Agent Capabilities.}} We designed the productivity agent based on the findings from our user survey and aimed to align it effectively with the insights from the first phase.
 To assess this alignment, we asked participants specific questions regarding the interactive chat agent's perceived abilities.
 It is important to note that these questions were posed after participants had indicated their preferred mode of presentation, ensuring that their rankings were not influenced by these queries.
 For a comprehensive overview of the capabilities and participants' ratings of the agent's performance, please refer to Table~\ref{tbl:agent_capabilities}.

 29 participants (72.5\%) agreed that the use of telemetry data in the agent enhanced its ability to provide personalized and empathetic support.
 To design the agent as knowledgeable, trustworthy, and transparent based on the user survey, 31 participants (77.5\%) felt that the agent demonstrated these traits.
 Additionally, 34 participants (84\%) agreed that the agent followed directions well.
-However, only 8 participants (20\%) found the agent adaptive in its conversation style, with 17 (42.5\%) remaining neutral and 11 (27.5\%) considering it non-applicable.
+However, only 8 participants (20\%) found the agent adaptive in its conversation style to accommodate participants' mood, with 17 (42.5\%) remaining neutral and 11 (27.5\%) considering it non-applicable.
+We performed a Wilcoxon Signed-Rank Test ($\alpha$ = 0.10) to determine if participants significantly agreed or disagreed compared to a neutral response.
+We found significant differences from neutral responses in all questions except this one i.e., change in conversation style to accommodate participants' mood or disposition (p-value > 0.10).
 The agent performed well in avoiding negative traits identified in the user survey (we instructed the agent through its system prompt to avoid such negative traits), as 31 participants (77.5\%) disagreed that it was overly critical, 33 (82.5\%) disagreed that it was intrusive, and 33 (82.5\%) disagreed that it was annoying, aggressive, or pushy.
 Nevertheless, the agent's ability to see things from the user's point of view received mixed responses, with only 19 participants (47.5\%) disagreeing, 7 (17.5\%) agreeing, and 12 (30\%) remaining neutral.
 Other findings indicated that the agent proactively suggested productivity improvements (80\%), provided practical solutions to overcome productivity barriers (72.5\%), and offered useful tips and strategies (82.5\%).
 Participants also felt that the agent personalized its suggestions based on their situation and needs~(75\%) and understood their productivity challenges (70\%).

 \para{\textit{Productivity Conversations.}} When examining the AI productivity agent interactions, we found that users exchanged an average of 10 messages.
 The average response time was 33 seconds.
 Users wrote an average of 9 words per message, while the chat agent provided more detailed responses with an average of 208 words per message.
 We examined the chat excerpts to better understand the aspects of the agent that resonated with users, as well as areas where improvements could be made to enhance the overall user experience.
 The majority of the messages were focused on productivity.
 In particular, we identified five main productivity-related themes from the users' questions: